ianfr/adsl-cpp/README.md

 * Gnuplot with `sudo apt install gnuplot`
 * Gfortran with `sudo apt install gfortran`
 * Intel TBB with `sudo apt install libtbb-dev`

+Note that a copy of the ctsa repo is included within ADSL and has to be built so that the *compile* Bash script can link against ctsa.
+To do this, `cd` into ctsa-master and do `cmake .` followed by running `make`.

 ## Usage